3 Steps to Professionalising Your Sales Force – Embed, Embed, Embed

 - Use a blend of coaching, training and consulting that is applied to real life situations as the context for continuously developing your people’s skills, attitudes, behaviours and performance.

-- Include professional accreditation standards based on the level of skills, behaviours and performance you expect for each role.
+- Include some form of recognition or accreditation based on the level of skills, behaviours and performance you expect for each role.

 By ensuring that your sales development initiatives are tailored and applied to your actual environment, you can take a more effective approach to developing your people that will have long-lasting results.
 At the same time, you will be able to provide them with the support, infrastructure and recognition that they need to deliver outstanding results and sustainable sales growth in today’s world of B2B selling.